Trauma surgeon says BR native UVA football player injured in shooting is 'very lucky'

 "I would say he is very lucky," Lance Stuke, a trauma surgeon at the LSU Medical Center said.

-Stuke told WBRZ gunshot wounds that enter the abdomen can be very tricky.
+Stuke told WBRZ that gunshot wounds that enter the abdomen can be very tricky.

 "Any time you are shot with a through-and-through injury to the abdomen, there is a high risk for intra-abdominal injury to any of your internal organs," Stuke said.